volkb/dokcer-sql-server/README.md

 # Docker with MSSQL Server 2019

+*Note: This guide will allow you to containerize sqlserver; however, you must go into docker's settings and assure proper # cores and memory is allocated as large queries will take a very long time otherwise*

 1. Create a .env file on the root of the project at the same level as the docker-compose.yml and define the following:
     ```
     SA_PASSWORD=<YOUR-DB-PASSWORD>